AuReMe/metage2metabo/docs/m2m_analysis.rst

 m2m_analysis needs:

-* `Oog Power Graph Command line tool <http://www.biotec.tu-dresden.de/research/schroeder/powergraphs/download-command-line-tool.html>`__: used to create a svg file of the powergraph.
+* `Oog Power Graph Command line tool <http://www.biotec.tu-dresden.de/research/schroeder/powergraphs/download-command-line-tool.html>`__: used to create a svg file of the power graph.
 It is a jar file (compiled for Java 6), so you need at least Java 6.

 * These python packages: